Your wedding bar provides one of the two kinds of essential wedding day fuel… the other one is food ;).

 YOUR WEDDING BAR

 Keep it simple.
-Three to five alcoholic options are enough; single spirit and mixer, beer, pre-mixed cocktail, wine, fizz.
+Three to five alcoholic options are enough; single spirit and mixer, beer/cider, pre-mixed cocktail, wine, fizz.
 Done!
 Avoid shots and short drinks if you wish to regulate alcohol consumption.

 If cocktails are your calling, you can pre-mix your favourites and place in Kilner style dispensers for quick and easy pouring.
 Mocktails for kids and non-drinkers work really well served like this too.